camsh69/Restaurant_Booking_System-final_project/README.md

 - Java Spring Boot, React

 ## Important
-For app to work create an emailkey.js in src folder.
+For app to work create an emailkey.js file in src folder.

-For email functionality to work, sign up for EmailJS (https://www.emailjs.com/) account and choose a service provider, create a template and copy the following info from EmailJS into the emailkey.js file :
+For email functionality to work, sign up for an EmailJS account (https://www.emailjs.com/) and choose a service provider, create a template and copy the following info from EmailJS into the emailkey.js file:

 `export default {`